-IFRS 15, Revenue from Contracts with Customers, was issued in May 2014, which establishes principles for reporting about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+- IFRS 15, Revenue from Contracts with Customers issued in May 2014, establishes principles for reporting about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 The standard provides a single, principles based five-step model for revenue recognition to be applied to all contracts with customers.
-The standard is effective for annual periods beginning on or after January 1, 2017.

-IFRS 16, Leases, was issued in January 2016, which will replace IAS 17, Leases.
+The standard is effective for annual periods beginning on or after January 1, 2018.
+The impact of adopting this standard on revenues is not expected to be significant. - IFRS 16, Leases was issued in January 2016, which will replace IAS 17, Leases.
 The new standard will be mandatorily effective for fiscal years beginning on or after January 1, 2019.
 Earlier application is permitted.
-Under the new standards, all leases will be on the balance sheet of lessees except those that meet limited exception criteria.
-As the Credit Union has contractual obligations in the form of operating leases under the existing standard, there will be a material increase to both assets and liabilities upon adoption of the new standard and material changes to the timing of recognition of expenses associated with the lease arrangements.
-The Credit Union is analyzing the new standard to determine its impact on the Credit Union's Statement of Financial Position and Statement of Income and Comprehensive Income.
+Under the new standard, all leases will be on the balance sheet of lessees except those that meet limited exception criteria.
+As the Credit Union has significant contractual obligations in the form of operating leases (note 19) under the existing standard, there will be a material increase to both assets and liabilities upon adoption of the new standard.
+The impact of adopting this standard on operating expenses is not expected to be significant.
+The credit union has not yet modelled the potential impact on its financial statements, however, will perform a quantitative analysis during the next fiscal year to finalize the impact of adopting this standard on its financial statements.